cksource/ckeditor4-plugin-a11ychecker/README.md

 ## License

 Copyright (c) 2014 CKSource - Frederico Knabben.
 All rights reserved.<br>
-License under the terms of the open source [GPL license](http://www.gnu.org/licenses/gpl-2.0.html).
+Licensed under the terms of the open source [GPL license](http://www.gnu.org/licenses/gpl-2.0.html).

 See LICENSE.md for more information.